jonescompneurolab/hnn-core/README.md

 neural modeling tool designed to help researchers/clinicians interpret human brain imaging data.
 This repository, called **HNN-core**, houses the source code for HNN.

-HNN provides a convenient way to run simulations of an anatomically- and biophysically-detailed dynamical system model of human thalamocortical brain circuits with only a few lines of code.
+With only a few lines of code, HNN provides a convenient way to run simulations of an anatomically- and biophysically-detailed dynamical system model of human thalamocortical brain circuits.
 Given its modular, object-oriented design, HNN makes it easy to generate and evaluate hypotheses on the mechanistic origin of signals measured with magnetoencephalography (MEG), electroencephalography (EEG), or intracranial electrocorticography (ECoG).
 A unique feature of the HNN model is that it accounts for the biophysics generating the primary electric currents underlying such data.
-Simulation results are *directly* comparable to source localized data (current dipoles in units of nano-Ampere-meters), enabling precise tuning of model parameters to match characteristics of recorded signals.
+Simulation results are *directly* comparable to source-localized data (current dipoles in units of nano-Ampere-meters), enabling precise tuning of model parameters to match characteristics of recorded signals.
 Multimodal neurophysiology data such as local field potential (LFP), current-source density (CSD), and spiking dynamics can also be simulated simultaneously with current dipoles.

 You can view [HNN's frontpage here](https://hnn.brown.edu) for an overview of all that HNN can do.
 For how to use HNN, we provide scientific documentation, tutorials, and examples aplenty on our [HNN Textbook website][].
 There, we describe the use of HNN in studying the circuit-level origin of some of the most commonly measured MEG/EEG and ECoG
-signals: event related potentials (ERPs) and low frequency rhythms (alpha/beta/gamma).
+signals: event related potentials (ERPs) and low-frequency rhythms (alpha/beta/gamma).

 The HNN API, written in Python and built on top of [NEURON](https://www.neuron.yale.edu/neuron/), is designed to be flexible and serve